SCTN: Sparse Convolution-Transformer Network for Scene Flow Estimation: Experiments

 \subsection{Qualitative Evaluation}

-To qualitatively evaluate the quality of our scene flow predictions, we visualize the errors in scene flow prediction in \Figure{Qualitative} and \ref{fig:Quali_2}.
-In particular, we quantize the flow estimation errors into \textit{small}, \textit{medium} and \textit{large} errors.
-The small errors correspond to EPE3D $<0.05m$, medium errors to EPE3D $\geq 0.05m$ and EPE3D $<0.3m$, and large errors indicate EPE3D $\geq 0.3m$.
-We visualize the qualitative performances of \FLOT in comparison with SCTN. \Figure{Qualitative} and \ref{fig:Quali_2} show that points from the same object usually have similar ground-truth flows.
-Yet, FLOT introduces medium errors in the car, highlighting the inconsistency in the scene flow predictions.
-FLOT also introduces medium and large errors in some regions for the background objects, even though those points have similar flows.
-In contrast, our method is more consistent in the prediction for points in the same object, achieving better performance, \eg for the close car with higher density of points.
+To qualitatively evaluate the quality of our scene flow predictions, we visualize the predicted scene flow and ground-truth one in Figure \ref{fig:Quali_2}.
+Since \FLOT is most related to our method, we compare the qualitative performances of our SCTN with \FLOT.

+Points in a local region from the same object usually have similar ground-truth flows.
+Yet, FLOT introduces prediction errors in local regions, highlighting the inconsistency in the scene flow predictions.
+For example, FLOT inaccurately predicts scene flow for some regions in the background, even though those points have similar flows, as shown in Figure \ref{fig:Quali_2}.
+In contrast, our method is more consistent in the prediction for points in the same object, achieving better performance, \eg for the background objects with complex structure.